Toyota: Reliable? Sure.

 Amidst all the hype for classic examples of the Supra and MR2, it is largely forgotten that Toyota produced the very competent Celica.
 In particular, we mean the seventh-generation Celica, which Toyota created from 1999 to 2006.
 Even in 2025, the sports car’s design still looks the part — a Hot Wheels come to life.

-Under the hood, you would find two versions of Toyota’s 1.8-liter inline-four engine, the 1ZZ-FED and the 2ZZ-GE, developed jointly with Yamaha.
+Under the hood, you would find two versions of Toyota’s 1.8-liter inline-four engine, the 2ZZ-GE, developed jointly with Yamaha.
 The 1ZZ-FE was the more economical engine with 140 hp, while the 2ZZ-GE, available in Europe and Japan, was more potent with 192 hp.
 The seventh-gen Celica was a stylish, agile, and fantastic sports car, and it was an excellent way for the Celica to bow out.

 Toyota GR86